Amir2000sz/webScraping/README.md

-hi
+Hi
-in this version, we built our web scarper in an oop form and it only opens the target website and do nothing else we will and other thing in another update
+in this version, we built our web scarper in an oop form and it will open this Iranian site named mrbilit and we will book our trip as we wish and you can see the structure of the site in the project resources in current version we can specify the origin and destination and we will add some more features into this